 Colder areas can lead to some issues.
 The first is, yes, it is still a diesel engine and cold-starting can drastically affect how it runs.
-The second is with colder areas the biofuel will coagulate.
-This will cause your fuel lines to clog up as well as potentially clogging your fuel injectors.
-These places typically take extra steps in the extraction process.
+The second is with colder areas – the biofuel will coagulate.
+This will cause your fuel lines to clog up as well as your fuel injectors.
 For those individuals who utilize biofuels in colder areas, there are just a few more rounds of extraction.
 You want to get those fatty acids out of your mix as much as you can.

 Another issue to watch out for is making sure your fuel is clean enough for your tank.
 Yes, it can be a process, but hey, its practically free, so it’s worth putting your time into it.
 The better you become at the extraction process, the better your driving lifestyle will become.